Brazil beat Argentina 2-0 to reach Copa America final

-BELO HORIZONTE, Brazil (Reuters) - Brazil advanced to the final of the Copa America with a 2-0 win over old rivals Argentina in Belo Horizonte on Tuesday thanks to a goal in each half from Gabriel Jesus and Roberto Firmino.
+BELO HORIZONTE, Brazil (Reuters) - Brazil advanced to the Copa America final with a 2-0 win over old rivals Argentina on Tuesday in a pulsating and, at times, bad-tempered match decided by a goal in each half from Gabriel Jesus and Roberto Firmino.

-Jesus gave Brazil the lead in 19 minutes when Firmino sent in a low cross for the unmarked striker to side-foot home from close range.
+Both sides tried to impose themselves physically early on but it was Jesus who gave Brazil the lead after 19 minutes when Firmino sent in a low cross for the unmarked striker to side-foot home from close range.

 The two combined again on the counterattack after 71 minutes to make it 2-0 after great work from Jesus left Firmino with the simplest of tap-ins.

+Argentina bow out after scoring just five goals in five games and are still looking for their first major title since lifting the Copa America in 1993.

-“We knew that it would be difficult because of the players they have,” said Brazil’s Casemiro.
+“We knew that it would be difficult because of the players they have,” Brazil’s Casemiro said.

 “It’s about details.
 We knew it would be scrappy and that there would be wind-ups and time wasting.
 But we have to congratulate our strikers who did a great job.
 When they got chances, they scored.”